| Landscape Lighting Act of 1972

 out what sort of loans the pooled fund will make before buying

+such deals.
 Maximum Special Tax - When a new

 Mello-Roos Community Facilities District is formed, a maximum